jacciz/Crash-Data-Pulls/README.md

 These scripts make data pull requests and data analysis faster and easier.
+There is also a crash data pull template that is an outline to do quick data pulls.
-I created a bunch of functions that:
+I created many functions that:
-- convert data from SAS to R-friendly format (FST)
+- Convert data from SAS to R-friendly format (FST)
-- import data from old and new databases
+- Import data from old and new databases in this FST format, which also relabels some old db variables to merge with new db
-- combine old and new databases into a single data frame
+- Combine old and new databases into a single data frame
-- get crash flags (i.e. deer, teen driver)
+- Get crash flags (i.e. deer, teen driver)
-- bin by age group and crash time
+- Bin by age group and crash time
-- and also snippets
+- and also snippets (i.e. code chunks)

 ## Crash_Analysis_Functions.R

 ### Import data functions for new db:
 + import_crashes(fileloc = file_loc, years_selected = years, selected_columns = crashes_columns)         - also for vehicle and persons
++ import_narratives_csv(fileloc = file_loc_narr, years_selected = years)

 ### Import data functions for old db:
 + import_crashes_old(fileloc = file_loc, years_selected = years_old) - also for vehicle and persons
++ Relabels CNTYCODE so counties in format like 'Milwaukee'
 + These also renames columns (and some variables) "ACCDNMBR", "ACCDDATE", "ACCDMTH", "ACCDSVR", "ACCDHOUR", "INJSVR", "ACCDTYPE" to match new dB.
 Also "AGE" to "AGE_GROUP", "ACCDTIME" to "CRSHTIME_GROUP"

 ### Crash flag functions add a flag column with either 'Y' or 'N'.
 These functions and their flag column are: